First Urology is committed to providing world-class service in every aspect of patient care.

 Prostiva® RF Therapy, formerly known as transurethral needle ablation of the prostate (TUNA), heats the enlarged, inner part of the prostate to very high temperatures, shrinking the prostate and opening the urinary channel.
 The device used to perform this procedure is computer-controlled and uses radiofrequency energy to generate heat.

 Prostiva therapy may be performed in-office and usually takes only 30 to 60 minutes.
 Side effects include decreased volume of ejaculate, urinary retention, urinary infection, burning with urination, frequent urination and a slower urinary stream.

 Transurethral resection of the prostate (TURP) is the most common surgery to remove part of an enlarged prostate.
 During the procedure, an instrument is inserted up the urethra to remove the section of the prostate blocking urine flow.
 This is done using general or spinal anesthetic and commonly requires staying in the hospital for a day or two.
 Constipation, sexual activity and strenuous activity should be avoided for at least six weeks following the procedure.
 Side effects may include incontinence, problems with sexual performance and problems from surgery.

-Holmium laser enulcleation of the prostate (HoLEP): Advanced laser surgery for severely enlarged prostates that avoids a more invasive, bigger prostate operation.
+Holmium laser enucleation of the prostate (HoLEP) is an advanced laser surgery for severely enlarged prostates that avoids a more invasive, bigger prostate operation.

 GreenLight™ Laser Therapy is a BPH treatment option that combines the effectiveness of TURP with fewer side effects.
 The procedure evaporates the prostatic tissue blocking the outlet of the bladder.
 GreenLight is generally performed under anesthesia as an outpatient procedure.